 Seating begins at 4 p.m. for this outdoor performance.
 The audience is encouraged to bring blankets, chairs and picnics.
-Food vendor Graham’s and Stockholm’s will sell ice cream, sandwiches, soft drinks and water.
+Food vendors Graham’s and Stockholm’s will sell ice cream, sandwiches, soft drinks, and water.

 The play features actors from across the Chicago area.
-Goodly Creatures is a traveling theater company that specializes in breathing new life into classic works of literature and making them accessible to all.
+Goodly Creatures is a traveling theater company specializing in breathing new life into classic works of literature and making them accessible to all.

 Follow Geneva Shakespeare in the Park on Facebook for updates and details.